biocorecrg/vectorQC/README.md

 -----
 ## Run VectorQC test example

-First, simulate paired reads for vectors in
+First, simulate paired reads for vectors in ./examples, running:

-## Parameters
+     ./simulate nextflow run simulate.nf

+The result of running this pipeline is fastq files in ./simulate/output.
+The parameters for the coverage and reads are provided and can be changed in ./simulate/params.config.

+Now, the pipeline can be run on these simulated fastq files:

+     nextflow run main.nf

+## Check required parameters and modify params.config
 To check the required parameters you can type nextflow run.
 Params are specified in **params.config** file.

     nextflow run main.nf --help